LaunchCodeEducation/intro-to-programming-csharp/src/chapters/git/bonus-mission.rst

 #.
 Deal with any uncommitted work before trying to merge.
 #.
 Partners should avoid working on the same file at the same time.
 #.
-Try to avoid adding code directly into main.
-New ideas should be explored in a different branch first and then merged.
+Try to avoid adding code directly into ``main``.
+Explore new ideas in a different branch first and then merged.